Texcatepec: Geography

 The municipality of Texcatepec is delimited to the north by Zontecomatlán de López y Fuentes to the east by Tlachichilco, to the south by Zacualpan and to the west by Huayacocotla.
 It is watered by small creeks that are tributaries of the river Vinasco, tributary in turn of the Tuxpan.

-The weather in Texcatepec is very cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, beans, sugarcane, and coffee.

 Celebrations

 In Texcatepec, in June takes place the celebration in honor to San Juan Bautista, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.